apemmaraju1/github-pages-with-jekyll/index.md

 ---
-title: "Welcome to my website"
+title: "Welcome to my website!
+My name is Aaditya Pemmaraju and this my AP Computer Science Website.
+It contains my social medai information, a brag sheet about my accomplishments and an image of me. "
 ---

-I'm glad you are here.
-I plan to talk about ...